Drs find sick children live in cold and damp houses

 A warrant of fitness for rental housing was a recommendation in a recent report of the Children's Commissioner's expert working group on solutions to child poverty.

-Next story in National: Target date close for release of report into mayor's affair
+Next story in New Zealand: Target date close for release of report into mayor's affair

 Copyright © 2013, Radio New Zealand